Barcelona Program Images

 Students (undergraduate or graduate) who need to complete other courses during the year or semester abroad will be provided with a range of possibilities to satisfy their credit/hour and requirement needs while abroad.
 These may include taking courses online and/or other alternative teaching methods.

-In addition to the field trips and workshops integrated to the structure of the three core courses, the IASAP-BV offers a wide range of related curricular and extracurricular activities such as public lectures, exhibitions, cultural activities and celebrations, and a wide range of optional support sessions and workshops on portfolio design, time management, travel planning, and cooking, to name just a few.
+In addition to the field trips and workshops integrated to the structure of the three core courses, the Barcelona Program offers a wide range of related curricular and extracurricular activities such as public lectures, exhibitions, cultural activities and celebrations, and a numerous optional support sessions and workshops on portfolio design, time management, travel planning, and cooking, to name just a few.
 Another optional activity available to participants are the Mindfulness sessions and Koru Mindfulness Course offered by Magali Veronelli, the Program Coordinator and certified Koru Mindfulness instructor.

-The IASAP-BV formally starts in early September (typically during the week that begins with the Labor Day Holiday in the US) and ends in mid-May (typically on Tuesday/Wednesday before Commencement weekend at the University of Illinois at Urbana Champaign.
+The program starts in early September (typically during the week that begins with the Labor Day Holiday in the US) and ends in mid-May (typically on Tuesday/Wednesday before Commencement weekend at the University of Illinois at Urbana Champaign.

 The calendar is based on the Illinois’ school calendar but adapted to the program’s location and its pedagogical needs.
 It consists of two semesters separated by a winter break.
 A week-long period for independent travel is built into the calendar of activities in each of the two semesters.
 One or two “long-weekends” are often included in the calendar to allow students to travel independently.

 The weekly calendar includes typical and atypical weeks.
 Typical weeks are dedicated to regular sessions of the three core courses; atypical weeks are dedicated to thematic workshops, organized travel, or other special activities such as, for example, final exams and reviews.
-Regardless, every week is intense and demanding, but all activities are coordinated to avoid that the intensity becomes a burden to students.
+Regardless, every week is intense and demanding, but coordinated to avoid being burdensome to the students.

-Hosted by the ETSAV, the IASAP-BV is located at Sant Cugat del Vallès, a beautiful and prosperous town that has a rich history dating back to the medieval period and is part of Barcelona’s metropolitan area.
+Hosted by the ETSAV, the Illinois’ Barcelona Program is located at Sant Cugat del Vallès, a beautiful and prosperous town that has a rich history dating back to the medieval period and is part of Barcelona’s metropolitan area.

 More information about the program